 199409L signifies the 1989 C standard as amended in

 1994, which is the current default; the value

 the 1999 revision of the C standard.
 Support for the 1999 revision is

 This macro is not defined if the -traditional-cpp option is

 __cplusplusto test whether a header is compiled by a C compiler or a C++ compiler.
 This macro is similar to

 __STDC_VERSION__, in that it expands to a version number.
 A fully conforming implementation of the 1998 C++ standard will define this macro to

 199711L.
 The GNU C++ compiler is not yet fully conforming, so it uses

 1instead.
-We hope to complete our implementation in the near future.
+It is hoped to complete the implementation of standard C++ in the near future.

-__OBJC__to test whether a header is compiled by a C compiler or a Objective-C compiler.
+__OBJC__to test whether a header is compiled by a C compiler or an Objective-C compiler.